Hospitality and tourism strategic planning business plan for market Premier Inn hotels

 Many research studies have identified that due to the increasing ability of participative communication between individuals, the consumers are able to actively participate in discussions, analysis of opinions and recommendations of different product and services with the information received from websites of organisations as well as other channels through the Internet.
 The ability of the consumer to collect information about a product available in any market has increased because of the availability of such information over the Internet (Vel and Sharma, 2010).
 It is not only because of the information sponsored by the organisation itself about its own products, but the modern trend is towards opinion development and information spreading (Palmer and Koenig-Lewis, 2009) about the various products and services of by the customers through the Internet.
 It is on this basis that several researchers have identified the websites, Internet and the social networking channels as the new platforms for marketing on a proactive manner.
 Several research studies have identified that due to the ability of the consumers to get information from not only the organisation but also from impartial sources have empowered the consumers and also there is more emphasis on interaction between organisations and consumers through these channels (Vel and Sharma, 2010).

 The traditional channels of marketing were a one-way communication method where the advertising through newspapers and televisions was done after an initial analysis of the consumer’s behaviour.
-The modern marketing channels through Internet have developed the possibility of adapting the marketing strategy and mainly the communications such as advertising to attract and by utilising a continuous analysis of consumer behaviour (Gillespie and Morrison, 2001).
+The modern Social media marketing channels through Internet have developed the possibility of adapting the marketing strategy and mainly the communications such as advertising to attract and by utilising a continuous analysis of consumer behaviour (Gillespie and Morrison, 2001).
 There is also evidence from research studies conducted by Lefebvre, (2011) suggesting that many consumers are now interacting with producers in order to put forward ideas and opinions about new products, defects and the specific requirements.
 The role of the consumer has changed from that of consuming the products and services to that of collaborating in the value chain (Bang, 2000).
 On the other side, the traditional channels of marketing allow the organisations to have control over the messages spread among the consumers because it was effectively created by the organisations and disseminated by it without active participation of the consumers.
 According to Jones, (2010) the development of communication through Internet which facilitates two-way communication have empowered the consumers by the methods of participation, assessment, sharing and the development of attitudes and behaviour by the analysis of such communications with the consumer group.
 According to Sturman Corgel and Verma, (2011), the consumers are now actively participating in the spread of communication about several products and services in a positive as well as negative manner and are able to exert a significant influence over how the organisation conducts itself.

-The ability of the consumer groups to access the power of the Internet has been facilitated through the collaborative platforms of social media networking Sturman Corgel and Verma, (2011), and in these online communities have brought the consumer groups together thereby the organisations are able to now directly affect consumer behaviour.
+The ability of the consumer groups to access the power of the Internet has been facilitated through the collaborative platforms of social media networking Sturman Corgel and Verma, (2011), and in these online communities have brought the consumer groups together thereby the organisations are able to now directly affect consumer behaviour influencing Social media marketing.
 Many organisations understand the necessity of communicating with the consumers and understanding their attitudes and behaviours which has now become possible through an evaluation of the messages and user developed content on the Internet (Jones, 2010).
 Moreover many organisations are actively fostering the participation of customers in the analysis and the development of opinion through the Internet and mainly through the collaborative platforms of social networking sites.
 But as mentioned before the active collaboration of consumers can also affect the company in a negative manner as any deficiencies noted by the consumer groups or individuals could be immediately passed on to the larger consumer segment (Hsu and Powers, 2002).

-Several of the research studies have analysed the potential of marketing through the channels of common social networking sites as well as the development of forums or virtual communities by the organisation itself.
+Several of the research studies have analysed the potential of Social media marketing or marketing through the channels of common social networking sites as well as the development of forums or virtual communities by the organisation itself.
 Many of the research studies have identified that the organisation should understand the needs and motivations of the customer as a first stage in the development of a relationship based marketing strategy through the online channel.
 Palmer and Koenig-Lewis, (2009) have analysed that the promotion of participation by means of encouraging the consumers to create their own content and also cultivating connections between the consumers thereby creating enjoyable experiences as an important factor and to be considered as a second stage.

 (Source – Palmer and Koenig-Lewis, 2009, page 23)